-To further support spillovers as a mechanism, I show evidence of heterogeneity across space in the persistence of platform adoption.
-This is consistent with work in the literature studying sanitation decisions more generally, with existing evidence suggesting that the health effects of adopting improved sanitation are a function of both a household's decision and the aggregate decisions in the nearby community (Andrés et al., 2017; Kresch et al., 2020).
-The decision to adopt improved sanitation may exhibit increasing returns to scale, in that it becomes more valuable for a household to adopt the more sanitary option if more of its neighbors have done so (Deutschmann et al., 2021b).
+My findings on spillovers are consistent with work in the literature studying sanitation decisions more generally, with existing evidence suggesting that the health benefits of adopting improved sanitation are a function of both a household's decision and the aggregate decisions in the nearby community (Andrés et al., 2017; Kresch et al., 2020).
 Past research has demonstrated the potential for decision spillovers to increase community-level adoption of improved sanitation (Guiteras et al., 2015, 2019; Kresch et al., 2020).
-I show that use of the platform declines faster at the periphery of treated neighborhoods compared to the center of these neighborhoods which were more intensively treated.
-This may suggest that short-run decision spillovers in a concentrated geographical area are insufficient to sustain long-run behavioral change when prices are relatively high and neighboring areas do not adopt at the same levels.
+Referrals within neighborhoods can be an important channel to facilitate these spillovers in the short run (Deutschmann et al., 2021b).